BlenderAid/Asset-Flinger/README.md

 4. If not, download **[Python 2.7.9](http://www.python.org)** and install it

 #### Preparing Asset Flinger Thumbnailer
-1. Find the Thumbnailer for your system by unzipping Asset Flinger Add-on's .zip file
+1. Find the Thumbnailer for your system by unzipping the Asset Flinger Add-on's .zip file

 ##### Changing the path to Thumbnailer (If you haven't installed Blender to default location) :
 > INFO: these are the default paths for the Thumbnailer: